 Boyle Dayton Los Angeles

 The Boyle Dayton Los Angeles Company was a reputable manufacturer and seller of fueling pumps and standalone underground tanks, for automobiles in the early 1900s.
 Unlike modern gasoline service stations, the Boyle Dayton Company was a specialty manufacturer of curbside fuel station accessories.
 Curbside fueling stations were common in America before the demand for full-service stations.
 In fact, curbside fueling stations were typically part of drug stores and hardware shops.
-And commonly fronting the major streets and roadways.
-The Boyle Dayton Los Angeles company had the reputation of making stylish, economic and easy-to-use standalone pumps and tanks for these curbside fueling stations.
+And commonly fronting major streets and roadways.
+The Boyle Dayton Los Angeles company had the reputation of making stylish, economical, and easy-to-use standalone pumps and tanks for these curbside fueling stations.
 The company was in operation from approximately 1910 through 1929, on the corner of 52nd Street and Santa Fe Avenue, in the City of Los Angeles, California.
-The Boyle Dayton Company was a prominent part of the history of American gasoline, oil, and automobile sectors.
-Updated June 23, 2020.
+The Boyle Dayton Company was a prominent part of the history of the American gasoline, oil, and automobile sectors.
+Updated August 31, 2023.

 Remains of Boyle Dayton